stephen70/Chess-Coordinate-Trainer/README.md

 - Choose a timer of 10, 30 or 60 seconds
 - Play as white, black, or a random choice of either
 - Record high-scores
-- Toggle displaying coordinates on squares
+- Toggle display of coordinates on squares